 - you reside on Tribal lands (any federally recognized Indian tribe’s reservation, Pueblo, or Colony including former reservations in Oklahoma, Alaska Native regions, Hawaiian Home Lands, and Indian Allotments) and you participate in any of the above federal assistance programs; or

 - you, or someone in your household, participates in one of the following assistance programs:

 - Tribally Administered Head Start (only households meeting the income qualifying standard)

 - Tribal Temporary Assistance for Needy Families (Tribal TANF)

 The Minnesota Telephone Assistance Plan (TAP) may provide eligible persons with a monthly credit on their phone bills.
 The eligibility requirements for TAP are the same as the eligibility requirements for the Lifeline program.

 - Contact Barnesville Municipal Telephone at (218) 354-2292 for an application or,

-- Click here for the Lifeline /TAP application – Print the application, fill out the application and return it along with the required income documentation to Barnesville Municipal Telephone at: 102 Front Street North, Barnesville MN 56514
+- Click here for the Lifeline /TAP application and the Lifeline Program Household Worksheet – Print both the application and the worksheet, fill out both and return it along with the required income documentation to Barnesville Municipal Telephone at: 102 Front Street North, Barnesville MN 56514

 - Lifeline credits maybe used to reduce the price of broadband internet service in addition to reducing the price of landline service, but TAP credits may only be used to reduce the price of landline service.
 If you receive Lifeline benefits from a wireless carrier or some other local carrier other than Barnesville Municipal Telephone and that local carrier is not authorized to provide Lifeline, you may still be eligible for TAP credits.
 Click for the TAP - only application.